Illuminati9/todo-app/README.md

 ## Features

-- User Registration and Authentication: Users can register and log in to their accounts to manage tasks securely.

 - Create Tasks: Users can easily create new tasks with titles and descriptions.

 - Update Tasks: Users can edit task details, including titles, descriptions, and due dates.